GQYXYH/realpen/gym_brt/control/README.md

 # Control

 This directory includes simple control policies to swing-up and balance the Qube.
-Those can be used to test the Hardware (they might not be usable in simulation).
+Those can be used to test the Hardware (some of them might not be usable in simulation or does not reach the intended behavior).

-Furthermore this folder contains calibration methods and classes in `calibration.py` to reset the hardware-based qube to specific starting points.
+Furthermore this folder contains calibration methods and classes in `calibration.py` to reset the hardware-based Qube to specific starting points.
 A wrapper version of this can be found in [`gym_brt/envs/reinforcementlearning_extensions/wrapper.py`](../envs/reinforcementlearning_extensions/wrapper.py).

 ## Controllers